Market Crash 2018-2019

 - The BOJ is very likely out of policy bullets.
 It is already buying all the new JGBs bring printed plus gobbling up most of Japan’s equity ETF universe.
 How does it sell those equity ETFs without crashing the market?
 How does it do more?

-- The PBoC already has a pseudo QE program and the lowest interest rates and bank reserve ratios ever.
-How do they appreciably add to this?
+- The PBoC already has a pseudo QE program and the lowest interest rates and bank reserve ratios ever (in 2017).
+How do they appreciably increase this policy easing — and how would they do this while maintaining a concern about economic overheating?

-The Greedometers show that central banks have been keeping bubbles from imploding (or imploding worse) for the past 18+ years.
-Central banks can only keep doing this as long as their tools remain viable, and as long as their institutions remain credible.
-As of October 2017 monetary policy ammunition is all but used up –and is becoming less effective.
+The Greedometers show that central banks have been keeping bubbles from imploding (or imploding worse) for the past 19 years.
+Central banks can only keep doing this as long as their tools remain viable, and as long as their institutional leaders remain credible.
+As of January 2018 monetary policy ammunition is all but used up –and is becoming less effective.
 So global central banks are all trying to back away from their QE programs as gracefully as possible.
-All that’s left is a global helicopter money drop –and that was threatened in January by the Fed’s Brainard.
+All that’s left is a global helicopter money drop –and that was threatened in January 2017 by the Fed’s Brainard.
 Imagine the wave of global food & fuel inflation if a coordinated helicopter money drop were to occur.
 The bottom 60% of income earners in the U.S. would get crushed.
 The same in every other western country.
 The bottom 90% would get crushed in India and China.
 Tell me that would end well.